blinklabs-io/docs/src/content/docs/guides/txtop/002-quick-start.md

 TxTop is a local monitoring tool for a Cardano Node (cardano-node) meant to provide a local view of a running node's mempool transactions with a simple icon legend for at-a-glance transaction categorization.

 Simply download the TxTop binary file from blinklabs.io on to your node server.
 Then run TxTop in the server command line.
-It's that simple to use and you can start inspecting your Cardano Node mempool!
+It's that simple to use and gives you the ability to inspecting your Cardano Node's mempool with at-a-glance simple icons!

 To get started follow the steps below